Skip to main content

 The following options are available:

-• Designation — the report directly shows the full designation of each activity and receipt type.
+• Description — the report directly shows the full designation of each activity and receipt type.
 More readable, but takes up more space

 Price-factor question for surcharge-bearing time

-The checkbox If recording a billable time that falls within a period that is subject to surcharge according to the price list, raise a question displays a confirmation pop-up when recording a period with surcharge (e.g. night surcharge), so employees consciously decide on the surcharge.
+The checkbox If recording a billable time that falls within a period that is subject to surcharge according to the price list: employee is prompted to specify whether this surcharge should actually apply displays a confirmation pop-up when recording a period with surcharge (e.g. night surcharge), so employees consciously decide on the surcharge.
 This avoids reporting errors through unintended surcharges.

 Note: Appears in ZEP Compact and ZEP Professional once prices are maintained in the master data and surcharge-bearing time periods can arise.
 Not available in ZEP Clock.